 Depending on the specifics of your auto insurance policy, your insurance agent can arrange for a towing service.
 They can also call you a rental if your car is not in a driveable state.

-If it is determined that you are at fault, file a liability claim, and the insurance can cover the other driver’s medical bills, car repair, and your legal fees.
+If it is determined that you are at fault, file a liability claim, and the insurance can cover the other driver’s medical bills, car repair, and legal fees.

 Additional tip: The insurance industry is the backbone of the economy, but you need to know who to trust.
 When choosing an insurer for your auto insurance policy, ask for the claim settlement ratio.
 Make sure you are putting your trust in companies that have integrity.